 Each of the three strategic goals of the Bernard van Leer Foundation has a clear range of manifestations affecting young Ugandan children.
-The three goals in Uganda are:
+The two goals in Uganda are:

 Reduced childhood mortality and morbidity among young rural children growing up in unhealthy physical environments